chadtopaz/computational-linear-algebra/coursenotes/coursenotes.md

 |*a*<sub>*i**i*</sub>| &gt; ∑<sub>*j* ≠ *i*</sub>|*a*<sub>*i**j*</sub>|  in each row *i*.

-## Other iterative methods
+## Other Iterative Methods

 There are other iterative solution methods for linear systems that all are inspired by Jacobi’s method.
 Some of these include Gauss-Seidel iteration and Successive Over-Relaxation.
-Details of these appear in book and you are welcome to discuss them with me.
+DYou are welcome to ask me about these.

 # Polynomial interpolation